 More than one type of psoriasis exists.
-The part of your body that’s affected by the skin condition and the symptoms you experience determines the type of psoriasis you have.
+The part of your body that’s affected by the skin condition and the symptoms you experience determine the type of psoriasis you have.
 Psoriasis is not contagious.

 Your symptoms of psoriasis may be different than someone else’s symptoms.
 Your symptoms may include:

 - small spots of scaling